clarelgibson/dash/README.md

 {State the major goals of the data analysis project in a concise manner.
 More details can be provided in the Goals section below.}

 # Documentation
+Navigate to one of the folders below to view supporting documentation for this project.

 |Topic                                    |Description                                                   |
 |:----------------------------------------|:-------------------------------------------------------------|